Transport and Delivery of Objects with a Soft Everting Robot: Discussion

 \section{Discussion}

-The experimental results detailed in Section~\ref{sec:experimental} corroborate the analytical models of Section~\ref{sec:modeling} and delineate the soft everting robot’s operating envelope.
-In the object‐transport trials, the onset of growth obeyed the pressure inequalities of Equation~\eqref{eq:growth_pressure}: on level ground and without servos, growth commenced only when $P_i$ and \(P_o\) exceeded static friction.
-Inclined‐surface tests with servos further confirmed the linear dependence of the required $P_o$ on $m_{\text{payload}} g \sin\theta$, validating the gravity term in Equation~\eqref{eq:growth_pressure}.
+The experimental results in Section~\ref{sec:experimental} support the theoretical analysis in Section~\ref{sec:modeling} and define the operating envelope of the soft everting robot.
+In the delivery of object trials, the soft everting robot was able to both accurately and precisely deliver a payload to a desired location.
+The uncluttered environment was most evident, but even in a cluttered environment, complex phenomena like payload slippage, local buckling, and variable capstan friction resulted in moderately successful outcomes, even without active control.
+Introducing more active payload delivery strategies, such as modulation of internal flow and strategic pressurization, stands to improve results even further.
+These delivery trials demonstrate the beneficial nature of the presented base stations' in-situ object loading ability.
+Inclined‐surface tests with servos further confirmed the linear dependence of the required $\kj{P_R}$ on $m_{\text{payload}} g \sin\theta$, validating the analysis in Eqn.~\eqref{eq:inclined_growth} and Figure~\ref{fig-Incline-Analysis}.
 A small vertical intercept in the pressure–force fit represents an orientation‐independent loss $F_{\mathrm{loss}}$ which matches previous experimental results.
-Vertical climbs exposed bend‐induced jamming, which was validated by the results of testing deployment around bends, suggesting that future models include segment‐specific friction coefficients.
-Nevertheless, the robot lifted a \SI{1.5}{\kilogram} payload vertically, demonstrating the efficacy of combining internal pressure with tail drive.
+Vertical climbs exposed bend‐induced jamming, validating Figure~\ref{fig-Bend-Analysis} and consistent with the results of testing delivery around bends.
+Nevertheless, the robot lifted a \SI{1.5}{\kilogram} payload vertically, demonstrating the efficacy soft everting robots for payload delivery.

-Grasping experiments (Section~\ref{subsec: grasp-experiment}) upheld the extended eversion gripper model.
-The measured linear force–pressure curves matched Equation~\eqref{eq:K_model} once the membrane‐wrap term \(\tfrac12 A_c\cos\phi\) was included.
-Shape‐series tests showed that, with an appropriate wetted‐area estimate, the same model predicts holding forces for a range of shapes spheres, cubes, and cones.
+Securing experiments (Section~\ref{subsec: secure-experiment}) upheld the extended gripper model.
+The measured linear force–pressure curves matched Eqn.~\eqref{eq:K_model} once the membrane‐wrap term \(\tfrac12 A_c\cos\phi\) was included.
+Shape‐series tests showed that, with an appropriate \kj{\(A_w\)} estimate, the same model predicts holding forces for a range of shapes.
 Hence gripping performance for novel geometries can be predicted quantitatively.